 • \(\Sigma\) is a \(m \times n\) diagonal dilation (scaling) matrix, the singular values.
 The left and right singular vector matrices are orthogonal unit vectors with norm 1, so they don’t contain any scaling data.
 The singular values describe the scale of each principal component, connecting the unitary scale of the singular vectors to the true scale of the original data.
 The singular values are, by convention, sorted by size as you go down the diagonal.
 Sorting makes the decomposition unique up to changes in sign.
 The eigenvalues are guaranteed to be real and positive because \(A^TA\) and \(AA^T\) are products of matrices by their transpose and therefore positive definite by construction.

 • The existence of this decomposition proves the first sentence of this bullet: any matrix transformation can be decomposed into a combination of an orthogonal matrix rotoreflection in row space, a dilation scaling of each column by a factor (projection onto lower-dimentional subspace if a factor is 0), and an orthogonal matrix rotoreflection in column space.
-Alternatively, every linear transformation can be viewed as a simple dilation in an appropriately chosen basis.
+Alternatively, any linear transformation can be viewed as a dilation in an appropriately chosen basis, plus a rotation.
 Any linear transformation can be viewed as, rotate to some appropriate basis, do dilation only, rotate again.

 • The principal components are defined as \(P = U\Sigma\), so by substitution we get the original data back as \(A=PV^T\).
 Multiplying each side by \(V\) we get \(P=AV\).
 (The inverse of an orthogonal matrix is its transpose.)
 So matrix \(V\) contains the loadings that transform original feature columns into principal components; and vice versa, \(V^T\) contains the loadings that transform principal component columns back into original feature columns.
 Each principal component is a weighted average of the feature columns, where the weights form an orthogonal matrix.2